 How many items should we have in our live Auction?

-While there is no perfect number, I've seldom seen a live auction that benefited from having more than 12 items in it.
+While there is no perfect number, I seldom see a Live Auction that benefited from having more than 10 items.
 A great auction item is a great auction item.
 It will sell anywhere we put it.
 Trust the room.
 Items don't bomb becasue they were in the Silent Auction.
 They bomb because nobody wanted the item.

 It's a common misconception that silent auctions are not effective for raising the big dollars.
-Don't get me wrong, I understand there's an earned reputation of under performing silent auctions.
-Frequented by "deal seekers" and "Bargain hunters".
+I understand there's a Somewhat earned reputation of under performing silent auctions.
 But that's only part of the equation.

 Should we be using a PowerPoint/Keynote with a projector?

 Yes.
-Anything that get our message to the bidders.
+Anything that gets our message to the bidders Is a WIN.
 It's a great piece of technology for promoting Live Auction Items before and during the Live Auction.
-A big shiny screen on the wall tends to grab peoples attention.
-It can be a great way to pass on information about your schedule, upcoming auction items and to promote raffles and games.
-Maybe best of all, it's a great way to show off some sponsors logos and thank your volunteers and donors in a big way.
+A big bright screen In the room will grab guests attention.
+It Is also a great way to provide information about your Evening schedule, Highlighting auction items, promote raffles and games.
+Maybe best of all, it's a great way to thank sponsors, donors and show appreciation to your volunteers.

 As the price comes down, we see a growing number of big screen TV's spread throughout the room.
-These are great.
+These are a great idea.

 What types of items should be avoided in our Live Auction?

-Avoid Artwork*, clothing, furs, furniture, orthodontia, fancy rugs or high end appliances.
-All are very personal items and difficult to sell.
+Avoid Artwork*, clothing, furs, furniture, Medical proceedures, orthodontia, fancy rugs or high end appliances.
+Each of these items are personal items and can be difficult to sell.
 Most are also straight forward retail items that people are not likely to overpay for as they

 have clear idea of the value.
 Remember,

-Way to often I see "A Complete Orthodontic Package - valued at $6000" and the committee will Often want this item in the Live Auction.
+To often I see "A Complete Orthodontic Package - valued at $6000" and the committee will want this item in the Live Auction.
 I agree, at a school auction, there are plenty of families who will need this item.
 But,do we really see people fighting over orthodontics?
-Parents knows what This stuff will cost and every orthodontist offers multi-year financing.
+Parents knows what This stuff will cost and every orthodontist offers Terms for financing.
 At an auction, the winner will need to write a check that night.